-Going by stereotypes and heavily simplifying, you could say that endurance athletes have traditionally steered clear from weights in fear of bulking up, whereas bodybuilders avoid cardio equipment like the plague, horrified that using them will eat away their hard-earned sizeable muscles.
+Going by stereotypes (and heavily simplifying), when it comes to the cardio vs. weights debate, you could say that endurance athletes have traditionally steered clear from weights in fear of bulking up, whereas bodybuilders avoid cardio equipment like the plague, horrified that using them will eat away their hard-earned sizeable muscles.

 The logic seems simple enough: If your objective is to slim down – or to effortlessly run for hours – strength training isn’t the way to go.